Type 053 frigate

 The Type 053 is a family of Chinese frigates that served with the People's Liberation Army Navy Surface Force, and a small number of foreign navies.

 Nomenclature for Chinese warships was temporarily changed during the Cultural Revolution, and some subclasses gained different NATO reporting names.

 Nomenclature

 The naming of the Type 053/Type 6601/Type 065 frigates reflected contemporary Chinese political turmoil.
 The PLAN originally named major surface combatants after geographical areas in China, but this practice was abolished during the Cultural Revolution.
-During that period, most of the third batch of Type 065s were either not named or had their names stripped; ships were referred to only by their hull numbers.
+During that period, most of the third batch of Type 065s were either not named or had their names stripped.
+Ships were referred to only by their hull numbers.

 The naming of ships resumed in the latter half of the 1980s.
-However, by that time the Type 065s were nearing retirement, and the traditional geographic names were given to newer ships.
+By that time the Type 065s were nearing retirement, and the traditional geographic names were given to newer ships.
 For example, Jinan was allocated to a Type 051 destroyer.
 When the older Type 053/Type 6601/Type 065 were renamed, none received the same one they had held before.